langleylab/pruning/README.md

-# Pruning FGSEA results
+# Pruning pathway analysis results

-[Tutorial](https://github.com/langleylab/pruning/blob/main/pruning.md) on how to prune FGSEA results according to the GO graph in R.
+[Tutorial](https://github.com/langleylab/pruning/blob/main/gsea_pruning.md) on how to prune FGSEA results according to the GO graph in R.
+[Tutorial](https://github.com/langleylab/pruning/blob/main/gost_pruning.md) on how to prune g:Profiler GO ORA results according to the GO graph in R.

 ## TL;DR

 FGSEA performed on GO gene sets overcorrects p values and reports non-specific terms because it treats every Gene Ontology category independently.
 In this tutorial we propose a simple approach to pruning GSEA results making use of the GO graph and show how terms can be "recovered" and give better biological insight.
+Similarly, GO over-representation analyses performed by gprofiler2 shows repetitive terms, even thouth the FDR correction does respect the hierarchical structure.
+In a similar tutorial we propose the same approach to show specific terms.

 ## Small introduction